sophiaski/MIDS/Data Engineering/GCP-Lyft-SQL/README.md

 FROM
   `bigquery-public-data.san_francisco.bikeshare_trips`
 ```
-The first bike trip started on August 29, 2013 at 09:08:00 UTC, and the last recorded trip ended on August 31, 2016 at 23:48:00 UTC.

 - How many bikes are there?
+  * Answer: Counting unique bike IDs, there are 700 bikes in use between all of the bike stations.
+  * SQL query:
 ```sql
 SELECT
   COUNT(DISTINCT bike_number) AS NumBikes
 FROM
   `bigquery-public-data.san_francisco.bikeshare_trips`
 ```
-Counting unique bike IDs, there are 700 bikes in use between all of the bike stations.

-### Questions of your own
-- Make up 3 questions and answer them using the Bay Area Bike Share Trips Data.
-These questions MUST be different than any of the questions and queries you ran above.

-- Question 1: Which are the two most popular hours for bike trips across all customer types?
+- Which are the two most popular hours for bike trips across all customer types?
   * Answer: Across all of the customer types, the highest number of trips were started within the 8th and 17th hour.
   * SQL query:
 ```sql